MauricioVigo/ai-security-operations/configs/README.md

 # Configurations

-Contains configuration guides and reference files for the technologies used throughout the project.
-The documentation includes installation steps, service configuration, system tuning, and deployment recommendations.
+Contains configuration guides and reference files for the technologies used throughout the project, it includes installation steps, service configuration, system tuning, and deployment recommendations.